 A faster metabolism means the body breaks down substances like kratom more quickly.
 Rapid processing leads to quicker conversion of kratom into its metabolites (mitragynine and 7-hydroxy mitragynine) and subsequent faster elimination from the body.

 Kratom can linger for days before it is eliminated from the system.
-However, the timing will vary based on factors such as age, individual metabolism, weight, and kidney and liver function.
+However, the timing will vary based on age, individual metabolism, weight, and kidney and liver function.

 Not enough research has been done to fully understand the exact length of time kratom stays detectable in the urine.
 However, some resources suggest that the plant’s metabolites can persist for up to a week following consumption.
 Metabolism and frequency of use will affect this timeframe.